ashx3/web-scraping/README.md

 ## Context

-Here, we will scrape data from websites and convert the data into a workable python file.
-Scraping website data is a tedious task and can create many minor problems because every website is different, it may crash, it may not contain information that you need or too many requests may not possible for certain websites due to server limitations.
-Many potential problems can occur during a lengthy web scraping session.
-We shall use BeautifulSoup4 library to scrape and use its functionalities to filter out unnecessary information and extract only the information that we need.
+In this project, we aim to perform web scraping to extract data from various websites and convert it into a workable Python file.
+Web scraping can be challenging due to the variations in website structures, potential crashes, and limitations on the number of requests allowed by some servers.
+To overcome these challenges, we will utilize the BeautifulSoup4 library, which provides powerful tools for parsing HTML webpages.
+By leveraging the functionalities of BeautifulSoup4, we can filter out unnecessary information and extract only the relevant data needed for our analysis.

 ![Web-Scraping](/images/web_scraping.jpg)

-In this project, we will scrape the list of all Walt Disney Movies in Wikipedia website.<br>
-As we all know Wikipedia is the source of every known information, so we shall use it for the same.<br>
+The primary objective is to scrape the list of all Walt Disney Movies from the Wikipedia website.
+Wikipedia is a vast repository of information, making it an ideal source for our data extraction task.
+By leveraging web scraping techniques, we will extract the required data from Wikipedia's webpage dedicated to Walt Disney Movies.
+This data will be valuable for further analysis and insights related to Walt Disney's cinematic productions.<br>

 __Target Website: https://en.wikipedia.org/wiki/List_of_Walt_Disney_Pictures_films__